 As seen in the reference picture above, copper is used for roofs because of its durability and beautiful color.
 The roof of the Nikorai-do (Holy Resurrection Cathedral), located in Kanda, Tokyo, used to be reddish brown, but it gradually changed to a patina color over the period of a decade.

-Some people observe that they got bluish water from a faucet.
-However, bluish-colored water does not come out from a general household faucet.
-If the water from the faucet appears bluish, you can easily confirm this by putting some water in a clear glass.
-The water will most likely be clear.
+Some people notice that the water from their faucet appears bluish.
+However, normal household faucets do not give bluish water.
+If the water from the faucet appears bluish, you can easily check this by putting some water in a clear glass.
+The water should be clear.

-More than 100 ppm of copper ion needs to be blended into tap water to make the water look bluish.
-The standard amount of copper ion contained in the general household tap water is 1 ppm.
+It takes more than 100 ppm of copper ion make tap water look bluish, but general household tap water limited to only 1 ppm.
 For this reason, tap water cannot be bluish due to copper ion.

 When a copper pipe is new, copper ion in it is more easily dissolved into the water passing through the pipe, which triggers this phenomenon.
-However, as you continue to run cold or hot water, the inside of the copper pipe will build up cuprous oxide, preventing dissolution of the copper ion into the water as it passes through the pipe.
+However, as you continue to run hot or cold water, the inside of the copper pipe will build up cuprous oxide, preventing dissolution of the copper ion into the water as it passes through the pipe.

-Why does the water in the bathtub look bluish?
+Why does the Water in the Bathtub Look Buish?

-The visible light, which is visible to the human eye, consists of rays of colors（red, orange, yellow, green, blue, indigo, and violet).
-When the red side becomes weaker, it appears more bluish, and when the violet side becomes weaker, it looks more reddish.
+Light visible to human eye is a spectrum containing different colors（red, orange, yellow, green, blue, indigo, and violet).
+When the red side of the spectrum becomes weaker, it appears more bluish, and when the violet side becomes weaker, it looks more reddish.